rrott/asana-god-contact/README.md

 end
 ```
 where "api_key" is the key you get from your asana

-other params are ids of workspace, user, project and followers.
+Other params are apropriate ids of workspace, user, project and followers.
 Followers can be an array.

- Then add the name of your contact (c.name = 'asana') to be used as notification:
+Add the name of your contact (c.name = 'asana') to be used as notification:

 ```ruby
   w.start_if do |start|